Related UD Library Research Guides

 Has publications received from the federal government.
 The library has print copies of "Serial Set" on the Lower Level and has the Serial Set as an online full text database.
 The Serial Set contains Congressional reports and documents, such as "petitions for relief" of veterans and their families.
 The collection also contains military histories, including The War of the Rebellion: Official Records of the Union and Confederate Armies (Library Annex U.S. Doc W 45.5:).
 Most of these materials are located in the Library Annex.
-Note: many publications in the U.S. Documents collection are not listed in DELCAT or WorldCat Local.
+Note: many publications in the U.S. Documents collection are not listed in DELCAT Discovery.
 Ask at the Reference Desk for assistance.

 Map Collection (Lower Level)

 Has a large number of maps published by various agencies and publishers.
 Ask at the Student Multimedia Design Center Desk for assistance.

 Is a storage area located on another part of campus.
 Annex materials may be retrieved and brought to the Morris Library.
 See the Library Annex Request Form for details.